The area integral and boundary values of octonion-valued monogenic functions: Abstract

 \section{Abstract}

-We introduce the Area Integral for octonion-valued monogenic functions in the half-space.
-It is used to prove the existence of the non-tangential boundary values almost everywhere and of the normal boundary values at a given boundary point for these class of functions.
-It is also proved that the non-tangential limit for the scalar component of a monogenic function and those limits for all of its other seven components exist or not exist simultaneously.
+We prove a criterion of the existence of the non-tangen-tial limit values at a given boundary point for octonion-valued monogenic functions in the half-space.
+It is also proved that the non-tangential limit for the scalar component of a monogenic function and those limits for all of its other seven components either exist or does not exist simultaneously.
+The non-associativity and non-commutativity of the octonions can be circumvented in certain problems by making use of P. Stein method employing subharmonic functions.